 I don't have a set number just yet, because my stories tend to grow as I write.
-The story of Regal and Keir will be about three books.
+The story of Regal and Keir will be four books long.
 After them, I have other characters who will have their own mini series within the Age of Mythos universe, and each of them may have one novel or multiple.
 However, expect a very long journey ahead of us!

 The most difficult part of writing a novel, for me, is keeping my ideas concise and on track.
 My Flash Fiction and Short Stories typically become novels, and my novels become series.
 The Art of Falling was meant to be a stand-alone story and now it's going to be (at least) three books.
 Another challenge that I feel all writers face is sitting down and actually writing.
 All of my successful manuscripts were written during NaNoWriMo, where I was focused on cranking out a rough draft in one month.
 As for what I love about writing, I adore the brainstorming process and discussing ideas and theories with my friends.
 A lot of my best ideas came from a suggestion, critique, or question they asked.
 Lastly, I love the editing process - which is something most writers dread.
 I enjoy going back and re-reading and hearing from my editors on how I can improve.
 I love fine tuning my stories until they're as close as they can be to perfect.

 I've tried juggling multiple ideas at once, but my brain likes to work in a linear, "accomplish one task on the to-do-list" manner.
 Typically when I'm into an idea, I can't break away from it until I feel satisfied.
-It's been about four years of my thinking of The Art of Falling non-stop.
 I do have other story concepts in my head for when I'm ready, but for now I just focus on creating one solid story before trying to move onto the next.